 Click on your state on the State Board Directory and then look at what is displayed on the right side of the page to determine which exam you need to pass to become licensed in your state: http://www.nbcc.org/directory

 National Certified Counselor (NCC): A passing score on the NCE or the NCMHCE is one of the requirements for the National Certified Counselor (NCC) certification.

 For more information about NCC application requirements, click here: http://www.nbcc.org/Certification/NationalCertCounselor

-Certified Clinical Mental Health Counselor (CCMHC): Many people ask me, "Is the CCMHC an examination?"
-The acronym CCMHCE reflects credentials that correspond to a certification.
+Certified Clinical Mental Health Counselor (CCMHC): Many people email asking, "Is the CCMHC an examination?"
+The acronym CCMHC reflects credentials that correspond to a certification, not an exam.
 A passing score on the NCMHCE is required for the CCMHC certification.

 For more information about the CCMHC application requirements, click here: http://www.nbcc.org/Certification/CertifiedClinicalMentalHealthCounselor

 One of the benefits of becoming certified is that it demonstrates a commitment to the profession and respective licensing bodies.
 Some certifications have continuing education requirements for recertification, which further illustrates ones dedication to ongoing learning as it relates to the field.